Skip to main content

 WFP staff hand out nutritious date bars to people escaping Lebanon's conflict at a Syrian border crossing near Damascus.
 Photo: WFP/Hussam Al Saleh

-“People in need are hosting, receiving, preparing meals and providing shelter and transport for other people in need,” says Kenneth Crossley, World Food Programme (WFP) Syria country director and representative, who recently visited Syrian villages hosting the newly displaced.
+“People in need are hosting, receiving, preparing meals and providing shelter and transport for other people in need,” says Kenneth Crossley, World Food Programme (WFP) Syria Country Director, who recently visited Syrian villages hosting the newly displaced.
 “We’re seeing a crisis piled on top of a crisis, piled on top of a crisis.”

-Over the next six months, WFP plans to scale up to deliver food and cash assistance to some 400,000 people in Syria — both those displaced and host communities — if Lebanon’s conflict drags on.
-The support comes on top of our food assistance within Lebanon, aimed to reach up to a million people affected by the crisis.
+Over the next six months, WFP plans to scale up to deliver food and cash assistance to some 400,000 people in Syria both those displaced and host communities if Lebanon’s conflict drags on.
+The support comes on top of our food assistance within Lebanon, which aims to reach up to 1 million people affected by the crisis.

 A woman crosses into Syria from Lebanon, where the escalating conflict has displaced more than a million people.
 Photo: Hussam Al Saleh